osen/stent/README.md

 ------------
-By borrowing concepts from std::weak_ptr in C++ (or more closely wxWeakRef from wxWidgets), Memory errors in C can appear in a more deterministic manner without impacting the design of program code too much.
+By borrowing concepts from std::weak_ptr in C++ (or more closely wxWeakRef from wxWidgets), Memory errors in C can appear in a more deterministic manner without severely impacting the design of program code.

 Rather than using a raw pointer, the developer uses a pointer wrapper which is guaranteed to return NULL as soon as the original data being pointed to is freed.
 Rather than return NULL, Stent instead displays a useful debug error and aborts the program, letting the developer know that there is an issue with the code.

+**Note:** Stent is intended to be enabled only during debugging.
+For release builds, it can be disabled and the program will incur no additional costs to the performance at runtime.

 Getting Started
 ---------------